-Stereotypes like rich people are rude and shallow, attractive people are vain and egotistic, and so on, are some presumptions that drive the reverse halo.
+Stereotypes like “rich people are rude and shallow” or “attractive people are vain and egotistic,” are some presumptions that drive the reverse halo.

-“The dumb blonde” or the “beauty or brains” are typical tropes associated with the reverse halo effect.
+“The dumb blonde” or the “beauty or brains” tropes are often associated with the reverse halo effect.
 When you meet someone that looks attractive, there is a likelihood of you judging them as less intelligent.
-The same goes for being good at activities like sports- “the dumb jock” stereotype.
+The same goes for being good at activities like sports, i.e., “the dumb jock” stereotype.

 The Horn Effect

-Your co-worker comes to work in a t-shirt and faded jeans with unkempt hair every day.
-Even if you know absolutely nothing about them, their attire and grooming suggest to you that they are incompetent.
-You now assume that they are lazy and must simply lounge about in their office doing absolutely nothing all day.
-Even though you’ve seen nothing whatsoever to support this.
+Imagine that your co-worker comes to the office in a t-shirt and faded jeans with unkempt hair every day.
+Even if you know absolutely nothing about them, their attire and grooming suggest to you that they are incompetent or slovenly.
+You now assume that they are lazy and probably just lounge about at their desk doing absolutely nothing all day, despite having seen nothing whatsoever to support this.

 You recognize one trait in a person that you consider negative, and it causes you to associate other negative traits with them.
 We make a negative character assessment, and also tend to overlook or underplay their positive traits.

-Studies have also shown that the negative is way stronger than the positive.
+Studies have also shown that a negative impression is much stronger than a positive one.
 That is, it doesn’t take much to muddy the waters when you judge someone.